TOP

 Lodi Winegrape Commission Executive Director Mark Chandler

 It takes more than reputation, of course, to impress skeptical consumers, feisty critics, and finicky restaurant and retail wine buyers.
 Great wines only come from great grapes, which come from great growing conditions.
-In respect to the latter, Lodi has always been blessed with two basic necessities:
+Concerning the latter, Lodi has always been blessed with two basic necessities:

 "We are on the cusp of great things," says Chandler.
 "We have grown from eight (in 1991) to eighty wineries; the vast majority of them owned by Lodi's original families.
 The number of wineries with national distribution producing Lodi label wines has reached a critical mass, and so we are now focusing more of our effort on increasing consumer awareness of Lodi wine."

-Hence this blog, which will continue to share the faces and places, and the things that are happening, in this unique and productive place called Lodi.
+Hence this blog will continue to share the faces places, and things that are happening, in this unique and productive place called Lodi.
 "The quality of Lodi wines speaks for itself," says Chandler, "and so now, it's just a matter of expanding on that message."
 Hope you enjoy the ride along with us!

 Today's Taste of Lodi: 2008 Gnarly Head Zinfandel

-Devil in the details: You can appreciate the quality and price point of Gnarly Head Zinfandel even more when you know that the Indelicato family (third generation Lodi growers, now based in nearby Manteca) utilizes aging head or "bush" trained vines averaging 40-45 years of age exclusively to produce this value priced Zinfandel (that is, no young, trellised vines).
-More concentrated portions come from sources like their low yielding James Ranch, planted in 1907; and it is gnarled, tree-like trunked vines of the Kramer Vineyard (farmed by the Kramer family since 1943) that inspired the name of this brand.
-Much of the wine's spiciness, svelte muscle and black-ruby color comes from a blending of Petite Sirah (19%), a grape that also thrive in the deep, sandy loams of the Lodi appellation.
+Devil in the details: You can appreciate the quality and price point of Gnarly Head Zinfandel even more when you know that the Indelicato family (third-generation Lodi growers, now based in nearby Manteca) utilizes aging head or "bush" trained vines averaging 40-45 years of age exclusively to produce this value-priced Zinfandel (that is, no young, trellised vines).
+More concentrated portions come from sources like their low-yielding James Ranch, planted in 1907; and it is gnarled, tree-like trunked vines of the Kramer Vineyard (farmed by the Kramer family since 1943) that inspired the name of this brand.
+Much of the wine's spiciness, svelte muscle, and black-ruby color comes from a blending of Petite Sirah (19%), a grape that also thrives in the deep, sandy loams of the Lodi appellation.

 Bodacious Baby Back Ribs with Gnarly Rib Mop